 The National Museum of Nuclear Science and History is America’s most extensive nuclear science museum and one of the only museums in the world that cover the complete history of the nuclear age.

-The museum also contains a library and research center that are open to the public.
+The museum also contains a library and research center open to the public.
 The National Museum of Nuclear Science and History is an excellent place to learn about the history of nuclear science and technology, as well as to see some of the unique artifacts from the atomic age.